-So what's the big deal with OLED screens as opposed to traditional LCD (liquid crystal display) panels?
-The latter is an older, much more common display technology which requires some form of light (usually LED) behind the film of liquid crystal pixels in order to illuminate their colors so they're visible.
-OLED panels do away with this backlighting, as each pixel generates its own illumination.(opens in new tab)
+So what's the big deal with OLED laptop screens as opposed to traditional LCD (liquid crystal display) panels?
+The latter is an older, much more common display technology that requires some form of light (usually LED) behind the film of liquid crystal pixels in order to illuminate their colors so they're visible.
+OLED panels do away with this backlighting, as each pixel generates its own illumination.

 The advantage with this system is each pixel can go much darker than a pixel in a conventional LCD display, and can even be switched off completely when black sections of an image demand it - something which an LCD display simply can't do.
 This significantly improves contrast, explaining why Asus is also boasting the new laptop line-up includes industry-first VESA DisplayHDR 600 True Black-certified OLED panels.
 OLED displays also maintain their color consistency at all brightness levels, making them ideal for use in any lighting environments, while brightness uniformity is also far more consistent than that of a LED-backlit LCD display.